sonia-kwak/sonia-kwak.github.io/src/pages/escapista/index.md

 # Publishing

-This was my first time doing a personal project that could be international, so we planned for [a big launch on ProductHunt](https://www.producthunt.com/posts/escapista), one of the biggest communities for tech products.
+We created a launch plan that included [a big launch on ProductHunt](https://www.producthunt.com/posts/escapista), one of the biggest communities for tech products.
 We were very happy with the result, accumulating more than 270 upvotes and ending up in the top ranked launches for the week and gaining lots of organic traction from posterior blog posts.

 ```grid|1
 ![](./producthunt.png)
 ```

-Later on, with more clarity of what were some questions users were having on the onboarding experience and lack of clarity on the main value propositions, I designed and developed a simple landing page that would explain better the main concepts.
+Later I created a simple landing page that would explain better the main concepts based on the main questions users were bringing.
+We wanted to bring more clarity to some of our philosophies that guided our UX decisions, for example explaining why there isn't pause of fast-forward buttons.

 <jumbo>
     <img src="./landing.png"/>